 No, you’re not misinterpreting that score next to Kelsey Grammer.
 Grammer, renowned for his roles as Frasier Crane in both Cheers and Frasier, attains a remarkable 155.79 in ACTOR, surpassing the previous high scorer, Lucille Ball in I Love Lucy.

 And it’s not just a marginal difference; in ACTOR terms, the gap between Grammer and Ball is only slightly less than Harriet Hilliard’s portrayal as Harriet Nelson in The Adventures of Ozzie and Harriet, which translates to 32.41 in human terms.

-How do all of the lead acting nominees fall?
-Keep in mind, current nominees appear in purple, Hall of Fame inductees are in blue, and the rejects (sorry, Mr. Clooney) are in green.
+So, where do all the lead acting nominees rank?
+Please keep in mind that the current nominees are highlighted in purple, Hall of Fame inductees are represented in blue, and the less fortunate ones (sorry, Mr. Clooney) are in green.